Le visage que tu mérites

 Cyril Schäublin refers in his film to a quote from Coco Chanel: "La nature vous donne le visage que vous avez à vingt ans.
 La vie façonne le visage que vous avez à trente ans.
 Mais à cinquante ans tu as le visage que tu mérites."

 In English: "Nature gives you the face you have at twenty.
 Life forms the face you have at thirty.
-But at fifty you have the face you deserve". - a provocative quote from the beauty icon Coco Chanel and a theme that the beauty world in particular is trying to ignore through rejuvenating beauty interventions.
+But at fifty you have the face you deserve" - a provocative quote from the beauty icon Coco Chanel and a theme that the beauty world in particular is trying to ignore through rejuvenating beauty interventions.

-In order to give the film an artistic framework and to go even deeper into the subject, I launched a cooperation with the Ludwig Museum in Coblence for Le Manoir Art and curated an exhibition conceived as an artistic intervention in the museum's collection entitled "FACE IT!
+In order to give the film an artistic framework and to go even deeper into the subject, we launched a cooperation with the Ludwig Museum in Coblence for Le Manoir Art and curated an exhibition conceived as an artistic intervention in the museum's collection entitled "FACE IT!
 Who do you want to be?".
 There "Le visage que tu mérites" was shown in the context of several works from the collection of the Ludwig Museum, which in turn question the portrait, the human physiognomy.

-In order to make the connection to Dr. Peter Kessler, who is the patron behind "Le visage que tu mérites" and to his work as a dermatologist and aesthetic surgeon, where he deals daily with people who want to change their own face, I wrote an article in the magazine for plastic surgery about the exhibition project to present Dr. Kessler's philosophy.
+In order to make the connection to Dr. Peter Kessler, who is the patron behind "Le visage que tu mérites" and to his work as a dermatologist and aesthetic surgeon, where he deals daily with people who want to change their own face, we wrote an article in the magazine for plastic surgery about the exhibition project to present Dr. Kessler's philosophy.